svenfuchs/progit/de/03-git-branching/01-chapter3.markdown

 ### Deleting Remote Branches ###

 Stellen wir uns du bist fertig mit deinem Remote-Branch - sagen wir deine Mitarbeiter und du, Ihr seid fertig mit einer neuen Funktion und habt sie in den entfernten `master`-Branch (oder in welchem Zweig Ihr sonst den stabilen Code ablegt) gemerged.
-Du kannst einen Remote-Branch mit der rather obtuse Syntax `git push [remotename] :[branch]` löschen.
+Du kannst einen Remote-Branch mit der unlogischen Syntax `git push [remotename] :[branch]` löschen.
 Wenn du deinen `serverfix`-Branch vom Server löschen möchtest, führe folgendes aus:

 Suppose you’re done with a remote branch — say, you and your collaborators are finished with a feature and have merged it into your remote’s `master` branch (or whatever branch your stable codeline is in).
 You can delete a remote branch using the rather obtuse syntax `git push [remotename] :[branch]`.
 If you want to delete your `serverfix` branch from the server, you run the following: